Baked Mini Party Sandwiches with Brown Sugar Glaze

 - Preheat oven to 350 degrees.

 - Slice rolls in half for sandwiches.
-Place bottom halves on a 9 x 13 baking sheet.
+Place bottom halves on a 9x13 baking dish that you've lined with parchment paper or aluminum foil.

-- Place a layer of cheese, topped by a layer of ham, and the roll tops.
+- Place a layer of cheese on the base, topped by a layer of ham, and replace the rolls tops.

 - Remove from heat and ladle over the tops of the sandwiches, covering fully.